thedossier/Sudoku-Solver/README.md

-# Sudoku-Solver
+# Sudoku Solver
-# Sudoku Solver created for my girlfriend who loves Sudoku but refuses to use it &lt;3
+# Created for my lovely girlfriend who loves Sudoku but refuses to use it &lt;3

 Simple sudoku solver made for my girlfriend, even though she will not use it.
 Something about "that ruins all the fun".